Copic Markers: How Many Colors Does Copic Make? (Beware!)

 Copic makes refill inks for all 358 colors.

-Relax, you’ll never get stuck with a marker that can not be refilled.
+You will never get stuck with a marker that can not be refilled.

 See the entire 358 color palette chart for Copic Refills at Copic’s official website here.